ajsmith/protein-analysis/README.md

 [me@container ~]$ cd /protein-analysis
 ```

-To install (this will create and install everything into a Python
+The "install.sh" script will create a Python virtualenv and install
-virtualenv):
+dependencies contained in the "requirements.txt" file.
+Run it as so:

 ```shell
 $ ./install.sh